MicrosoftDocs/bot-docs/articles/bot-service-scenario-enterprise-productivity.md

 ---
 title: Enterprise Productivity bot scenario - Bot Service
 description: Learn about the Enterprise Productivity bot scenario.
-See how this bot can boost productivity by accessing Office 365 calendar and Dynamics CRM.
+See how this bot can boost productivity by accessing Microsoft 365 calendar and Dynamics CRM.
 author: BrianRandell
 ms.author: kamrani
 manager: kamrani